 The raw material used in the PulPac technology is traditional pulp from wood fibres.
 This resource is globally available for large scale projects and is not competing with growing crops for good.

 Pulp is not only renewable, the price of pulp is significantly lower than the raw material for plastic alternatives.
-How much cheaper a PulPac product is compared to a plastic product depends, but generally, the cost is 25% less.

 A PulPac product is recyclable as paper.
 The material is equally pure cellulose as any other paper or cardboard package and is both biodegradable and compostable.